By Awesome Supplements, Read time: 11 minutes

 This inevitably raises the question “what works and what doesn’t?”

-There aren't many individuals that would need everything we produce!
-Supplements are and should always have specific roles and taking things that aren’t of direct benefit to you is a waste of money.
-As such we would like this guide to be the definitive answer to the question “what would help me?”.
+In short there aren't many people who would benefit from everything we make, and as such we would like this guide to be the definitive answer to the question “what would help me!?”.

-So with all of that being said, we would now like to look at the question above “what would help me?”.
-We’ve split this into three phases, phase 1 for someone starting out and looking to cover their basic needs, phase 2 for the progressive person looking to have more performance output in the gym or in their sport, and phase 3 for the individual pushing for results and maximum performance all while recovering as quickly as possible.
+We’ve split this into three phases, phase 1 for someone starting out and looking to cover their basic needs, phase 2 for the athletically minded person looking to have more performance output in the gym or in their sport, and phase 3 for the competitor pushing for results and maximum performance all while recovering as quickly as possible.

-Using a multivitamin such as AWESOME DAILY DOSE is therefore a good bet.
+Because of this a multivitamin such as AWESOME DEFENCE is a great investment.
 This acts like a ‘safety net’ ensuring that no matter what, you’ve got the best chance of getting all of the micronutrition you need without needing to micromanage your meals or otherwise think about it at all.

-Moving on from there we can look at Omega-3 supplements like AWESOME OMEGA 3 FISH OIL, which provide the essential fatty acids EPA and DHA.
+Moving on from there we can look at Omega-3 supplements like AWESOME OMEGA, which provide the essential fatty acids EPA and DHA.
 Unless you eat oily fish very regularly you are likely to have a very low intake of these two and, while this is not likely to harm you significantly, supplementing with them has been shown to improve blood lipid counts (2), inflammation (3), recovery after exercise (4), and even symptoms of major depression (5).
 This is especially important if you follow a plant based diet, as plant based sources of Omega-3 tend to provide the fatty acid ALA, which must be converted into EPA and DHA to be useful.
 Unfortunately this is a very inefficient process, and so supplementation is a far more reliable way to get what you need.

 In short, pretty much everyone will benefit from these two regardless of goals or health status, with the possible exception of people who have a really varied and nutrient rich diet…which may not even be possible in practice.
 Unsure?
 Get a nutrient test or track your food intake on an app like ‘Chronometer’ for a week and see if optimal nutrient intakes are observed (comparing your values to researched doses, not the Government RDA as they are quite low for some key nutrients).
 For research level dosing we always use Examine.com as a reference point.

-A final supplement that could be considered useful for literally anyone is a protein supplement, such as AWESOME VEGAN PROTEIN or AWESOME WHEY PROTEIN.
+A final supplement that could be considered useful for literally anyone is a protein supplement, such as AWESOME PROTEIN.
 Aiming for roughly 2.2g of protein per kilogram of bodyweight is likely to maximise hypertrophy (6), and a little more, 2.3-3.1g per kilogram of lean body mass (bodyweight minus fat mass) may be necessary to preserve muscle mass while you’re in a calorie deficit (7).
 Achieving this is entirely possible through normal dietary habits, but protein supplements can make it far easier, far less expensive and thanks to the versatility of these products your diet can also be far more varied while achieving your goals!

 Next we have phase 2 supplements useful for those who are very active, and who hope to improve general gym performance.
-This is slightly different to the former section because the supplements you see here are not designed to deliver something that can typically be consumed in the diet; rather they are substances which are typically consumed through food in very low doses, however when a dose is increased significantly there is evidence of an improvement in gym/sports performance.
-In brief this group of supplements are extremely useful for those looking to build muscle, improve fitness and otherwise maximise gym performance, and can thus be recommended alongside phase 1 supplements.
+This is slightly different to Phase 1 because the supplements you see here are not designed to deliver something that can typically be consumed in the diet; rather they are things you can't realistically get from food alone but that can benefit you in specific circumstances.
+In brief, this group of supplements is extremely useful for those looking to build muscle, improve fitness and otherwise maximise gym performance!

 The final group are Phase 3 products.
 This is the group that are only likely to benefit specific people, as opposed to phase 1 that would be great for anyone, and phase 2 which are ideal for almost all gym goers.
 This is where things are only relevant for those with really specific goals or you’re simply aiming to cover all your recovery and performance angles and want all the tools you can use to help.